-1 Changing Physical and Human Landscapes: Studying ideas such as Landscapes and Physical Processes (including Rivers and Coasts), Rural-urban Links (including population and global cities) and Tectonic Landscapes and Hazards (Volcanoes, Earthquakes and Tsunamis).
+Changing Physical and Human Landscapes: Studying ideas such as Landscapes and Physical Processes (including Rivers and Coasts), Rural-urban Links (including Population and Global Cities) and Coastal Hazards and their Management (including Future Sea Level Rise).

-2 Environmental and Development Issues:
+Environmental and Development Issues:

-Investigating concepts such as Weather, Climate and Ecosystems (including Climate Change, Hurricanes and Tropical Rainforests), Development and Resource Issues (Inequality, Globalisation, Fair Trade and Water Security) and Social Development (including Child Labour and Health Issues: HIV and Malaria)
+Investigating concepts such as Weather, Climate and Ecosystems (including Climate Change, Hurricanes and Tropical Rainforests), Development and Resource Issues (Inequality, Globalisation, Fair Trade and Water Security) and Social Development (including Child Labour and Health Issues: HIV and Malaria).

-3 Applied Fieldwork and Decision Making: Applying your knowledge and understanding of the fieldwork enquiry process and applying these concepts to new situations, including a Decision Making activity linked to topics from Components 1 and 2.
+Applied Fieldwork and Decision Making: Applying your knowledge and understanding of the fieldwork enquiry process and applying these concepts to new situations, including a Decision Making activity linked to topics from Components 1 and 2.